 SMUD Home Performance Program

 Welcome to the SMUD Home Performance Program.
-The HPP enables homeowners to earn rebates of up to $5,000 when a participating contractor performs a whole-house energy retrofit on the customer’s home.
+The HPP enables homeowners to earn rebates of up to $5,000 ($8,000 for homes with electric heating) when a participating contractor performs a whole-house energy retrofit on the customer’s home.

 SMUD’s program was developed to help the state reduce energy use, help homeowners reduce their energy bills and increase the comfort of their homes, and help California generate green jobs.
-Contractors and homeowners who take part in the HPP take a different approach to improve the comfort, health, safety, durability, and energy efficiency of a home than a “regular” contractor.
+Contractors and homeowners who take part in the HPP take a more comprehensive approach to improve the comfort, health, and energy efficiency of a home than a “regular” contractor.
 Home performance contractors analyze a house “as a system.”
-They use specialized equipment to gather data inside the house, which enables them to examine how each facet of a home’s performance (e.g., HVAC, insulation, air infiltration, and windows) affects a home’s living conditions.
-The contractor then analyzes the data as a system to determine how improvements to each separate facet can be integrated so that they work together optimally.
-Home performance contractors know how to make a home’s individual features that affect the living space become a “whole” that works better than the sum of its parts.
+Home performance contractors know how to make a home’s individual features become a “whole” that works better than the sum of its parts.

 Home performance contractors analyze a customer’s energy bills, look for uneven temperatures in the house, drafts, moisture, mold, mildew, poor indoor air quality, and premature deterioration of building materials.
 A contractor who is not experienced in building science treats one problem at a time (e.g., installing a larger air conditioner) without recognizing the multiple reasons for the larger-scale problems.
 But a well-trained home performance contractor performs a comprehensive whole-home assessment to find all the problems, and then prioritizes integrated systems improvements improve living conditions throughout the home.